"

 • FireShot – Capture full web pages and integrates with your browser.

-• Both the Apple and PC operating systems allow you to create an image screen capture.
+• Both the Apple and PC operating systems allow you to create a screen capture.

 Best Free Screen Recorders Best Paid Screen Recorders